tomcatling/e-c-notebooks/README.md

 ## Building the image

-The first stack created an ECR repository which we will keep our image in, and other stacks are able to import the location of this repository.
-This allows instances in EC2 to get very quick access to the image.
+The first stack created an ECR repository which we will keep our image in.
+Other stacks are able to import the location of this repository, which allows instances in EC2 to get very quick access to the image.

 Pushing remotely to ECR can be slow, and building images on a local machine can be a pain.
 Let's use our stack to build the image for us with a disposable EC2 instance.